Hate crime laws in the United States

-Hate crime laws in the United States are state and federal laws intended to protect against hate crimes (also known as bias crimes).
-Although state laws vary, current statutes permit federal prosecution of hate crimes committed on the basis of a person's characteristics of race, religion, ethnicity, nationality, gender, sexual orientation, and/or gender identity.
+Hate crime laws in the United States are state and federal laws which are intended to protect people from hate crimes (also known as bias crimes).
+While state laws vary, current statutes permit federal prosecution of hate crimes committed on the basis of a person's characteristics of race, religion, ethnicity, disability, nationality, gender, sexual orientation, and/or gender identity.
 The U.S. Department of Justice (DOJ), Federal Bureau of Investigation (FBI), and campus police departments are required to collect and publish hate crime statistics.

-By definition, hate crimes are based on the perpetrator's motivations, which are intrinsically unknowable unless the perpetrator announces them, which means United States hate crime convictions by definition always involve United States free speech exceptions.

 Federal

 Title I of the Civil Rights Act of 1968

 Title I of the Civil Rights Act of 1968, enacted (b)(2), permits federal prosecution of anyone who "willfully injures, intimidates or interferes with, or attempts to injure, intimidate or interfere with ... any person because of his race, color, religion or national origin" or because of the victim's attempt to engage in one of six types of federally protected activities, such as attending school, patronizing a public place/facility, applying for employment, acting as a juror in a state court, or voting.